angryziber/synology-cast-photos/README.md

 ## Legend

-* cast.html - *Chromecast sender*, use it to start and control the show from Google Chrome with Google Cast extension installed
+* sender/index.html - *Chromecast sender*, use it to start and control the show from Google Chrome with Google Cast extension installed
-* random.html - *Chromecast receiver* - this file will run on Chromecast dongle
+* receiver/index.html - *Chromecast receiver* - this file will run on Chromecast dongle, or as stand-alone
 * \*.php - scripts for serving the actual photos from NAS, or any other php-enabled server
 * config.php - here you can define paths of photos on your server